Chart Color Schemes

 Willagee features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 62.6% of all households, including 26.0% couples with children, 20.6% couples without children, and 14.4% single parent families.
-Non-family households account for the remaining 37.4%, with lone person households at 32.8% and group households comprising 4.5%.
-The median household size is 2.3 people, which is smaller than the Greater Perth average of 2.6.
+Family households make up the majority at 62.6% of all households, consisting of 26.0% couples with children, 20.6% couples without children, and 14.4% single parent families.
+Non-family households account for the remaining 37.4%, with lone person households representing 32.8% and group households making up 4.5% of the total.
+The median household size of 2.3 people is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households